joelbowen/joel-dot-software/content/blog/6-principles-of-application-design-and-software-architecture/index.md

 > Understanding and reducing cost will reduce risk in all phases

-When creating software architectures, evaluating cost can end up being the last step in the process.
+When creating software architectures, evaluating cost too often ends up being the last step in the process.
 However, discovering you've proposed a costly solution at the end of your architectural efforts means you have to _rework_ your architecture.
-Reworking your architecture is only slightly better than having to rework your software.
+As we've discussed, reducing rework is a primary pinciple of archtecting, and reworking your architecture is only slightly better than having to rework your software.

 **It is essential to gain at least a cursory understanding of the businesses tolerance and expectation for cost**.
 With this knowledge, you can find ways to reduce the total cost of ownership throughout the process by thoroughly evaluating costs.